 Dr. Belcher and his wife Susan are passionate about Christian classical education and the Reformed Christian tradition.
 They served as part of the original group of parents involved in the start-up of Geneva Academy in DeLand before moving their children to The Geneva School for four years.
 They have two sons: Cameron and Landon.

-Alan R. Crippen II is chief of exhibits, programs, and public engagement for the Faith & Liberty Discovery Center at American Bible Society on Independence Mall in Philadelphia, Pennsylvania.
+The Rev. Alan R. Crippen II is chief of exhibits, programs, and public engagement for the Faith & Liberty Discovery Center at American Bible Society on Independence Mall in Philadelphia, Pennsylvania.
 Previously he served as founding president of the John Jay Institute, an educational and professional civic leadership development organization.
-Mr. Crippen has more than two decades of experience in non-profit executive management and college-level teaching including vice-president for policy and academic affairs at the Family Research Council, senior fellow at the Institute for Family Studies in Colorado Springs, Colorado, and director of development at International Students, Inc. in Colorado Springs.
-His military service includes platoon and battery command as well as various battalion staff operations and planning positions in the US Army.
+Mr. Crippen has more than two decades of experience in non-profit executive management and college level teaching including vice-president for policy and academic affairs at Family Research Council in Washington, DC, senior fellow at the Institute for Family Studies in Colorado Springs, Colorado, and director of development at International Students, Inc. in Colorado Springs.
+His military service includes artillery platoon and battery command as well as various battalion staff operations and planning positions in the US Army.
 Mr. Crippen holds degrees from Westminster Theological Seminary (MAR) and Cairn University (BS).
 He is an ordained clergyman with canonical residence in the Convocation of Anglicans in North America (CANA) and membership in the Anglican Church in North America.
 He and his wife Michelle have five children, three grandchildren, and reside in Philadelphia, Pennsylvania.

 Phillip Donnelly joined The Geneva School advisory board in 2013.
 He currently serves as the director for the Great Texts Program at Baylor University.
 He is associate professor of literature in the honors college and teaches in both the Great Texts Program and the English department.
 Before coming to Baylor, he taught at the University of Ottawa and at Texas Tech University.